http4k/http4k/src/docs/guide/modules/opentelemetry/index.md

 ### About

-This module provides configurable Filters to provide metrics for http4k apps, plugging into the awesome [OpenTelemetry APIs](https://opentelemetry.io/) library.
+This module provides configurable Filters to provide metrics for http4k apps, plugging into the awesome [OpenTelemetry](https://opentelemetry.io/) APIs.